 Vandal Strategies

 The Vandal is not a weapon for players who like to hide or ambush their opponents.
 Its boom is simply too loud for that.
-The weapon should be used for aggressive, albeit well thought-out moves – preferably after some in the practice range, as the firing pattern is simply very complex.
+The weapon should be used for aggressive, albeit well thought-out moves – preferably after some training in the practice range, as the firing pattern is simply very complex.
 However, experienced attackers with map awareness will have a lot of fun with theirs.

 When should you buy the Vandal?